jocelynthode/hscs-groupe-e/README.md

 - **Automatic Cost Calculation**: At every data fetch, the integration calculates the historical cost per hour using the tariff that was active at that time — no need for a "current price" entity.
 - **Automatic Timezone Handling**: Tariff periods are evaluated in Swiss local time (`Europe/Zurich`), with correct DST transitions.
 - **Configurable Polling**: Adjust how often data is fetched (default: every 12 hours).
-- **Historical Backfill**: On first run, fetches the last 365 days of data — calculates both energy and cost for all of it.
+- **Historical Backfill**: On first run, fetches data from January 1st of the current year — calculates both energy and cost for all of it.
 - **Multi-meter support**: Each premise gets isolated statistic IDs; a custom discriminator can be set if needed.

 ## Installation